Backlund propels Flames to 2-1 victory over Ducks

 ANAHEIM, Calif.
+(AP) — Cam Talbot and Michael Stone haven’t played much through the first three weeks of the Calgary Flames’ season.
+They made the most of their opportunities Sunday night.

-(AP) — Mikael Backlund scored with 11:03 left, Cam Talbot made 29 saves and the Calgary Flames rallied for a 2-1 victory over the Anaheim Ducks on Sunday night.
+Talbot made 29 saves and Stone scored the Flames’ first goal as they rallied for a 2-1 victory over the Anaheim Ducks.

+Mikael Backlund broke a tie with 11:03 left, and Calgary snapped a three-game road losing streak, bouncing back from a disappointing 4-1 loss at Los Angeles on Saturday which some called “embarrassing” due to their effort.

+“I thought everyone took accountability for last night,” Talbot said.
+“I liked our work ethic and dedication in our zone to get the pucks out.”

+Stone — who was playing in only his third game — tied it at 15:32 of the second with a one-timer from near the blueline for his first point.
+Anaheim goaltender John Gibson didn’t get a clear look as Calgary’s Sean Monahan and Anaheim’s Michael Del Zotto were battling in front of the net when Stone’s slap shot got through.

+“It felt good to contribute, it’s been a while since I’ve done that,” Stone said.
+“To get in there and get rewarded was nice.”

-Backlund got a pass from Matthew Tkachuk on a 2-on-1 rush after a neutral zone turnover and beat goaltender John Gibson with a snap shot from the right faceoff circle.
-It was his second goal in two games.
+Backlund scored when he got a pass from Matthew Tkachuk on a 2-on-1 rush after a neutral zone turnover and beat Gibson with a snap shot from the right faceoff circle.

-Talbot made his second start of the season and got his first win as he stopped a flurry of one-timers in the third period.
-Michael Stone also scored for the Flames, who snapped a three-game road losing streak.
+“I don’t think Gibson expected an early pass.
+I was going to catch it and just changed my mind,” said Backlund, who has a goal in two straight games.

-Jakob Silfverberg scored for Anaheim, which lost for the first time in five home games.
-Gibson made 27 saves.
+Gibson made 27 saves for Anaheim, which lost for the first time in five home games.

 Silfverberg opened the scoring 12 seconds into the second when he beat Talbot top shelf from the left faceoff circle after taking the pass from Hampus Lindholm.
 Silfverberg — who has five goals this season — has scored in three straight games.